 Écoute TH2 Headphones on Kickstarter: Dual-Mono Vacuum Tube Audio, Engineered for Portable Hi-Fi

-Écoute TH2 headphones on Kickstarter are not trying to win the wireless headphone race.
+Écoute TH2 headphones on Kickstarter are not trying to win the mainstream wireless headphone race dominated by brands like Sony or Bose.
 They’re not built around noise cancellation battles or feature inflation.
 Instead, TH2 doubles down on something far less common in portable audio: a vacuum tube preamp and a true dual-mono internal layout.

 That decision alone explains why nearly 500 backers have already pushed funding past US$362,000 against a US$10,000 goal.
 This isn’t a lifestyle product launch.
 It’s a statement about architecture — and it’s aimed squarely at listeners who care how a signal moves before it ever reaches a driver.